GaryLiu1996/Notes/tech.md

 # StudyList
-List tech which I need to learn(or already learn).
+List something about tech which I need to learn(or already learn).

 ## 2020:
 - Vue